exercism/v3/languages/clojure/exercises/concept/lists/.doc/instructions.md

 In this exercise you'll be writing code to process a list of programming languages you are planning to practice from Exercism platform.

-- Create
-- Add
-- Remove
-- Query
-- Count
-- Sort

-You have 7 tasks.
+You have five tasks.

 ### 1. Create an empty list

-Define function to return an empty list.
+Before you can add lanuguages, you'll need to start by creating an empty list.
+Define a function that returns an empty list.

-### 2. Add a new item to the list
+### 2. Add a new lanuguage to the list

-Define function to add new item to the list.
+ As you explore Exercism and find lanuages you want to learn, you'll need to be able to add them to your list.
+Define a function to add new language the the beginning of your list.

-### 3. Remove an item from the list
+### 3. Remove the first language from the list

-Define function to remove an item from the list
+Sometimes you'll change your mind about a language you just added.
+Define a function to remove the first language from your list.

-### 4. Query an item from the list
+### 4. Count the languages in the list

-Define function to query an item from the list
+Counting the lanugages one-by-one is inconvenient.
+Define function to count the number of languages on your list.

-### 5. Count the list
+### 5. Put it all together

-Define function to count the list

-### 6. Sort a list

-Define function to sort a list

-### 7. Use the above functions (Optional)

-Define a `learning-list` function, within which you will use the functions you've defined above:
+Define a `learning-list` function, within which you will use the functions you've defined above.

 - Create an empty list
-- Add 4 new programming languages to the list
+- Add 2 new programming languages to the list.

   - "Clojure"
   - "Lisp"

+- Remove "Lisp" from the list, as you might not have enough time for the year, and it's quite similar to Clojure.
+- Add 3 more programming languages to the list.

   - "Java"
   - "JavaScript"

-- Remove "Lisp" from the list, as you might not have enough time for the year, and it's quite similar to Clojure.
-- Check that "Lisp" is removed from the list
+  - "Python"

-- Count the total number of languages
+- Return the total number of languages.
+Hint: it should be 4.
-- Sort the languages list in ascending order